Quinoa & Kale Patties

 - 1 cup breadcrumbs (GF breadcrumbs work great!)

-- 1 teaspoon Stonehouse Olio Santo or House Blend EVOO
+- 1 teaspoon Stonehouse Olio Santo, House Blend or Garlic EVOO

-- Optional toppings: avocado, cilantro, lemon juice, salsa verde, Garlic Oil, Lisbon Lemon Oil, Maldon Sea Salt Flakes, more Aglio Olio
+- Optional toppings: avocado, cilantro, lemon juice, salsa verde, Garlic Oil, Lisbon Lemon Oil, Maldon Sea Salt Flakes, more Aglio Olio/Ferry Building Blend

 Put your cast iron skillet on low to warm up.
 In a large bowl, mix together cooked quinoa, eggs, parm, spring onions, Aglio Olio/garlic, salt, steamed kale, and breadcrumbs.
 Let everything sit for a few minutes to absorb the liquid.
 You want the batter to be moist, but not runny.
 Form patties and get your pan ready for cookin'.